v0dev001/dod-worker-rs/README.md

 Or in other words, the mining pool decides whom to pay based on the `MINER_ID`.
 You can run multiple workers under the same `MINER_ID`.

+Please also set the clock on your machine properly, because the worker depends on it for work submission.

 **Protocol**

 This part is technical detail, and only useful if you are building a mining pool.